mechtron/newsletter-builder/README.md

 ## Features

-1. Generation of newsletter markdown
+1. Wizard to add and edit newsletter articles
-1. One-click newsletter data import/export
+1. Generation and preview of newsletter markdown
 1. API with endpoint for zipping article images
-1. VueJS shared state store
+1. One-click newsletter data import/export

 ## Screenshot